Payment reminder templates for overdue invoices - that work!

 What is payment remittance?

-A remittance typically involves an electronic transfer of funds using secure banking systems such as Automated Clearing Houses (ACH), wire transfers, or credit cards.
-However, there are two distinct types of payment, those for B2B transactions and those for B2C transactions.
+However, regardless of which money transfer services are used, there are two distinct types of payment, those for B2B transactions and those for B2C transactions.

 B2B payment remittance

-For B2B payments, payment remittance refers to the practice of sending a remittance invoice from one company to another.
-This invoice will typically include the amount due and any other details that need to be settled for the transaction between the two companies to be completed.
+For B2B (Business to Business) payments, payment remittance is sending a remittance invoice from one company to another.
+This invoice will typically include important information such as:

 B2C payment remittance